pdimens/harpy/docs/imputation.md

 the R programming language.
 It has quite a few model parameters that can be tweaked, but HARPY only focuses on a small handful that have the largest impact on the quality of the results.
 Imputation is performed on a per-contig (or chromosome) level, so Harpy automatically iterates over the contigs present in the input variant call file.
-Typically, one runs STITCH multiple times, exploring how results vary with different model parameters.
-The solution Harpy uses for this is to have the user provide a tab-delimited dataframe file where the columns are the 5 STITCH model parameters and the rows are the values for those parameters.
 Using the magic of Snakemake, Harpy will automatically iterate over these model parameters.

 ```mermaid